Cal Vornberger

 Balto stands ready to accept hugs and offer rides to his admiring fans.

-Balto the sled dog hero has nobly stood on a rock outcropping just north of the Tisch Children's Zoo since 1925.
-His statue is a big favorite in the Park and stands ready for selfies with your own pet dog.
+Balto the sled dog hero nobly stands on a rock outcropping, just north of the Tisch Children's Zoo.
+His statue is a one of the most popular in the park and is perfect for photo ops for kids or with your own pet dog.

 Balto, a husky, was one of the heroic lead dogs.